rchurianov/java-se-8-oca/java8_exam.md

 ### Item 1.
 Variables

 Object has a state.
-State of an object is stored in object's fileds.
+State of an object is stored in object's fields.

 - Conventions for naming a field:
-Camel-Case with fisrt letter in the name being lower case.
+Camel-Case with first letter in the name being lower case.

 - What primitive data types exist in Java?
 	- byte